SLISEMAP: Supervised dimensionality reduction through local explanations: Definitions and algorithms

+The local white box model $g_i$ can optionally have a regularisation term, which we denote by $G_i$.
+Since {\sc slisemap} consists of local models, regularisation can be important to handle small neighbourhoods.
+In this paper, we will use Lasso regularisation \citep{roberttibshiraniRegressionShrinkageSelection1996} to be later defined in Equations \eqref{eq:lassor} and \eqref{eq:lassoc} in Section \ref{sec:regclass}.

-Recall that we want that all points in the (soft) neighbourhood of point ${\bf Z}_i$ to be modelled well by the local white-box model $g_i$.
-Mathematically, this is can be formalized as minimizing the following weighted loss:
+Recall that the goal is that all points in the (soft) neighbourhood of point ${\bf Z}_{i\cdot}$ to be modelled well by the local white box model $g_i$.
+Mathematically, this can be formalised as minimising the following weighted loss:

-where each local model $g_i$ has its own set of weights ${\bf W}_i$, of which ${\bf W}_{ii}$ is the largest (due to ${\bf D}_{ii} = 0$).
+Each local model $g_i$ has its own set of weights ${\bf W}_{i\cdot}$, of which ${\bf W}_{ii}$ is the largest (due to ${\bf D}_{ii} = 0$).
 This is what makes the models \emph{local}.
-We obtain our final loss function by summing over all losses given by Equation \eqref{eq:Li}.
-We summarize everything in the main problem definition:
+If the embedding, and therefore ${\bf W}$, is fixed, we can obtain the local models simply by minimising the loss of Equation \eqref{eq:Li}.